andrew-pyle/orange-pi-hadoop-cluster/index.md

 $ cat ~/.ssh/id_rsa.pub > ~/.ssh/authorized_keys # Copies public (.pub) key into the publicly
                                                  # accessible directory for authorized login keys
 ```
-Now login to this machine to add the machine's certificate to the `~/.ssh/known_hosts` directory.
+Now login to this machine to add the machine's certificate to the `~/.ssh/known_hosts` directory:

+(Answer 'yes' when asked to trust the host certificate.
+This allows Hadoop to login among the cluster later.)
 ```bash
 $ ssh localhost
 ```
-Answer 'yes' when asked to trust the host certificate.
-This allows Hadoop to login among the cluster later.
 ```bash
 $ logout # closes the ssh session and returns
          # you to your former session